polarbeargo/nd131-Computer-Pointer-Controller-Project/README.md

 - <b>README.md</b> File that you are reading right now.
 - <b>requirements.txt</b> All the dependencies of the project listed here
 - <b>run.sh</b> one shot execution script that covers all the prerequisites of the project.

+## Benchmarks
+*TODO:* Include the benchmark results of running your model on multiple hardwares and multiple model precisions.
+Your benchmarks can include: model loading time, input/output processing time, model inference time etc.

+## Results
+*TODO:* Discuss the benchmark results and explain why you are getting the results you are getting.
+For instance, explain why there is difference in inference time for FP32, FP16 and INT8 models.

+## Stand Out Suggestions
+This is where you can provide information about the stand out suggestions that you have attempted.